sj2026/FBLA-Website/README.md

 You can add new stylesheets (Only css code in .css files) under assets folder.
 You can add any number of css file here, dash will automatically pickup the files

-Use these stylesheets in the html element in the programs
+Use these stylesheets in the html elements in the programs